PA Supreme Court Could Limit Civil Asset Forfeiture

 Civil asset forfeiture is a controversial government power in Pennsylvania.
 Under state law, the police are allowed to confiscated property that is in some way tied to illegal activity.
 While the purpose of civil asset forfeiture is to remove money and property from the hands of criminals and criminal organizations, many individuals believe the police take advantage of the law because the money and funds from the sale of confiscated property go to law enforcement and the district attorney’s office.
 However, reform may come soon in the form of a decision from the Pennsylvania Supreme Court.

 In the case of Commonwealth v. $34,440 U.S. Currency, the court will review when the substantial nexus between property and the sale of drugs can be overcome.
 As of right now, it is difficult to retrieve your property or money once it has been taken by the police.

-If your money, vehicle or home has been seized, contact a Pittsburgh criminal lawyer of Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC at (412) 281-2146 immediately.
+If your money, vehicle or home has been seized, contact a criminal lawyer in Pittsburgh, PA from Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC at (412) 281-2146 immediately.
 You need an aggressive criminal defense attorney to represent you in this case and to fight for you to win your property back.

 Pennsylvania’s Civil Asset Forfeiture Law

 You do not have to be charged or convicted of a crime to lose money or property through civil asset forfeiture in Pennsylvania.
 The police can confiscate money they find at the scene of an alleged crime, including cash you have on hand when you are pulled over during a traffic stop.
 The police can also take your vehicle for an alleged crime that took place inside, such as if they believe someone possessed or sold drugs from the car.
 Additionally, you can lose your home if the police suspect criminal activity took place there.